Social Health at Work Roundtable

 Do organizations need a “social strategy”?

-The gathering’s objective will be deepen understanding, shape emerging practice, and accelerate collective momentum around social health as a critical priority for organizations and society.
+By attending, you will help accelerate collective momentum around social health as a critical priority for organizations and society by sharing experiences, challenging assumptions, and shaping emerging practice alongside other participants.

 Participants